pricexu/DESTINE/README.md

 The repository is the code for paper: 'DESTINE: Dense Subgraph Detection on Multi-Layered Networks'.

 The provided code can generate synthetic multi-layered Erdos-Renyi/Scale-free network and run our proposed DESTINE method.
+The parameter p and g can be grid searched easily.

 If you find this repository useful, please kindly cite the following paper: